lovnishverma/BigData/spark.md

 To perform these Spark SQL and DataFrame operations inside a Docker container, you'll need to set up a Docker environment that includes Apache Spark along with the necessary configurations.
-Below is a detailed guide on how to set up Docker for running Spark, loading data, and performing SQL operations as per the slides:
+Below is a detailed guide on how to set up Docker for running Spark, loading data, and performing SQL operations:

 ### **1. Install Docker**
 Before you begin, make sure Docker is installed on your system.
 You can download and install it from [Docker's official website](https://www.docker.com/get-started).